moveit/moveit_drake/README.md

 # Experimental MoveIt 2 - Drake Integration

+NOTE: Experimental and will continue to have breaking changes until first release.

 `moveit_drake` brings together the vertical ROS integration of the [MoveIt2](https://moveit.ai/) motion planning framework, with the Mathematical Programming interface within [drake](https://drake.mit.edu/).
 This allows the user to setup motion planning as an optimization problem within ROS, with the rich specification of constraints and costs provided by `drake`.

+## Features

+- Exposes `KinematicTrajectoryOptimization` implementation in `drake`.
+- Exposes `TOPPRA` implementation in `drake`.

 ## Docker Workflow (Preferred and tested)